sneha1342/ECON4970-White_Collar_Crimes/README.md

 ## Industries Vs. Illicit Transactions
 #### Figure 3:
 <img src = "https://github.com/sneha1342/ECON4970-Final-Project-/blob/main/Top%20Industries%20with%20Illegal%20Trans.png" alt = "Logo" width="700">

-The bar chart in **Figure 3** highlights the countries with the highest number of illegal transactions
+The bar chart in **Figure 3** highlights the industries with the highest number of illegal transactions in certain countries.
+Brazil again has the most illicit transactions i.e. 127, but in the Arms Trade industry.

 ## Research Question 3 -